Targeting the Metabolic Dependencies of Metastatic Tumor Cells

 Research Focus

-While most research focuses on the primary stage, my proposal will address the missing gap by aiming to prevent metastasis formation.
-Based on these new paradigm-changing discoveries, I hypothesize that metastatic cells modulate their AA metabolism during metastatic progression.
-Targeting the unique AA dependencies will decrease their survival and metastatic potential.
+While most research focuses on the primary stage, my proposal will address the missing gap aiming to prevent metastasis formation.
+Based on these new paradigm-changing discoveries, I hypothesize that metastatic cells modulate their AA metabolism during metastatic progression, and targeting the unique AA dependencies will decrease their survival and metastatic potential.

 Methodology

-Using sophisticated in vivo metastasis assays in both mouse and patient models, along with cutting-edge mass spectrometry and in vivo isotope tracing technologies, I will identify metastasis-specific inhibitors by investigating the following questions:
+Using sophisticated in vivo metastasis assays both in mice and in patients, cutting-edge mass spectrometry, and in vivo isotope tracing technologies, I will identify metastasis-specific inhibitors by investigating the following questions:

 1. How does arginine support melanoma cell survival in circulation?

-By using metabolomics, stable isotope tracer analysis, and transplantation assays in both mouse and human models, I will uncover how we can use this unique AA dependency of circulating tumor cells (CTCs) as a novel target.
+By using metabolomics, stable isotope tracer analysis, and transplantation assays both in mice and humans, I will uncover how we can use this unique AA dependency of circulating tumor cells (CTCs) as a novel target.

 2. How does metabolic heterogeneity in the circulating tumor cells support organotropism?